fwaiaccount/CXR-PH-Net/README.md

 ```

 ### 2. Prepare the dataset
-We have converted them into txt format,Extract them under {ROOT}/data, your directory tree should look like this:
+Put your CXR dicom images under {ROOT}/data.
+Your directory tree should look like this:
 ```
 ${ROOT}/data
 ├── imgs